 S2.
 EP2- What is it About Boobs?

 I love this episode because it continues down the stream of the different body issues that people tend to develop over time.
-It touches upon sizes, lack of development and over development issues.
-Only to end in a totally body positive tone.
-This is also the first episode where grown ups begin showing their very human and fragile side, demystifying stereotypes about parenthood relationships and adulthood.
+It touches upon sizes, lack of development and over development issues, only to end in a totally body positive tone.
+This is also the first episode where grown ups begin to show their very human and fragile side, demystifying stereotypes about parenthood relationships and adulthood.
 For example: we tend to believe that every adult we talk to is on similar level of emotional, sexual and even intellectual development baseline rooted on standardized public education.
 The truth is that the human experience is so uniquely shaped that it takes a long time to really get to know somebody.
 The saddest part is that many people are so afraid to show their feelings that they never get to experience life to the fullest, nor they ever get close to anybody long enough to have enriching mature experiences.
 We see at times, children running around in the body of grown adults.
 Enjoy this insightful episode and don’t be surprised if you find yourself questioning your own self perception.

-S.2 EP5- The Planner Parenthood Show
+S.2 EP5- The Planned Parenthood Show

 This Episode eases into the topic of birth control methods while presenting them as potential dates with very particular personalities.
 For this alone, I commend the show’s writers for providing a public service and a safe environment for people to open up about their views and knowledge in the matter.
 The underlying message is the fact that women are mostly the ones expected to be responsible for contraception, something that is not true.
 Unfortunately, men are told that because they can’t get pregnant they can do as they please.
 This mentality leaves them in a very vulnerable position, not only to contract chronic STDs (HIV and Hep C for instance) but also to end up on the receiving end of an unwanted pregnancy.
 The show implies that there are only two choices for men, condoms or a vasectomy and that is completely misinformed.
 While women have a choice in some countries, there is very little talk about the emotional toll that an unwanted pregnancy can rack up in both partners independently of the outcome.
 Being in such a position leads to regrettable outcomes, due to the life changing decision that has to be made.
 It is sort of like finding yourself with a group of people you barely know deciding who will jump off a plane without a parachute.
 It is terrifying regardless if you do it alone or together.
 Why would you want to be in that position to begin with?